dew-uff/memoization/storage/real_script_analysis/README.md

 ## Run Scripts

-To reproduce the analysis presented in the article, execute the following command:
+To reproduce the analysis presented in the article, update experiment paths in **scripts/new_new_scripts_trials_storage_scripts.sh** to match your local setup and execute the following command:

 ```bash
 cd scripts/